cea-hpc/modules/doc/source/module.rst

 ^^^^^^^^^^^^^^

 Modules are said *sticky* when they cannot be unloaded (they stick to the loaded environment).
-Two kind of stickyness can be distinguished:
+Two kind of stickiness can be distinguished:

 * ``sticky`` module: cannot be unloaded unless if the unload is forced or if the module is reloaded after being unloaded